 Registering for School

-The first step in registering a student at Marion Cross School is to call the front office (802-649-1703) to arrange a tour and provide some basic information.
+The first step in registering a student at Marion Cross School is to call Greg Bagnato, Coordinator of Student Services at (802-649-1703) to arrange a tour and provide some basic information.

-Parents of all new students, including incoming pre-K and K students, should complete an online pre-registration form.
-It can be accessed by clicking here.
+Parents of all new students, including incoming pre-K and K students, should complete the applicable school year online pre-registration form.
 Birth certificates immunizations, and proof of residency may be uploaded or brought/mailed to MCS Front Office.

-We look forward to your joining our community.
-Please let us know if there is anything she can do to help.
+We look forward to you and your student joining our community.
+Please let us know if there is anything we can do to help.